Mission and Goals

 - explore, understand, and improve learning processes;

-- create learning environments and activities; and
+- create evidence-based, inclusive learning environments and activities that improve student success;

 Director, SDSU Center for Teaching & Learning